Marius Barbeau: Awards and honours

 Between 1916 and 1950, Barbeau served as associate editor of the Journal of American Folklore.
 During that time he edited ten issues of the journal which primarily focused on Canadian folklore.

 In 1922, Barbeau became the founding secretary of the Canadian Historical Association.
 In 1929 he became a founding board member of the Royal Canadian Geographical Society.

 In 1950 Barbeau won the Royal Society of Canada's Lorne Pierce Medal.
 In 1967 he was made a Companion of the Order of Canada.
 In 1969, Barbeau Peak, the highest mountain in Nunavut, was named after him.

 In 2005, Marius Barbeau's broadcasts and ethnological recordings were honoured as a MasterWork by the Audio-Visual Preservation Trust of Canada.
 His extensive personal papers are housed in the former National Museum of Man, since 2013 known as the Canadian Museum of History.

-In 1985 the Folklore Studies Association of Canada established the Marius Barbeau Medal to recognize persons making remarkable contributions to Canadian folklore and ethnology.
+In 1985 the Folklore Studies Association of Canada (Wikidata) established the "Marius Barbeau Medal" to recognize persons making remarkable contributions to Canadian folklore and ethnology.